Mercury13/unicodia/README.md

 * Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.

 ## Future functionality
-* Version 0.1: when tofu policy of base plane is fulfilled, and some sort of About is made.
 * Version 1.0: when **all** happen…
   * All chars of Unicode 13 are drawn, even badly.
   * Basic search.
-  * Icon/logo, legal info.
 * Unicode 14: when any of U14 scripts is ready, incl.
 Arabic and emoji but excl. other amendments (even greatly revamped Egyptian hieroglyphs).
 * Future tools (**not** milestones of 1.0):
   * Emoji tools: ligatures, more comprehensive reference.